AthiNaganathan/Hashi/README.md

 _Hashi_ is a pipeline to rapidly and efficiently generate realistic structural ensembles from the outputs of the structure-based Wako-Saitô-Muñoz Eaton (WSME) statistical mechanical model of protein folding.
 This approach relies on integrating the block WSME model outputs – strings of zeros and ones describing the conformational status of every residue over thousands or millions of microstates each assigned a statistical weight derived from physically grounded energy-entropy terms, and free energy profiles - with the RANCH module of the EOM (ensemble optimization method) from the ATSAS software suite, providing three-dimensional views of the structural ensembles within the model framework.

-In this README, we cover the installation and usage requirements for Hashi.
-For complete information on background, applicability and results, refer _____.
+In this README, we cover the installation and usage requirements for _Hashi_, with specific examples.

 ## Installation Instructions